dylannirvana/awards_gallery/README.md

 This will populate a file in the src with the JavaScript Object Notation the application needs to perform its magic.

+## Options
+One can set the Gallery to present photographs along either columns or rows.
+It is currently set to rows.
+There is also an option to make the images _draggable_.
+A justification for using this feature is it makes the collections more _interactive_.
+This can be valuable for interest retention for **retargeting**.

+- Rows or columns
+- Draggable

+## Requirements
+In order for it to run, photos must have a url, title, width, and height.
+Users can use native browser or operating system methods to view in Lightbox, save, and share.

 ## Roadmap
 Right now, one has to manually copy the correct JSON file, write the target in JavaScript in node/parser.js on line 5, and state the destination file(s) on line 16, then type a node command.

 This can be further automated by:
 - Writing multiple targeting statements in parser.js as promises, requiring only one run command
-- Creating an Express wrapper to run a Fetch API for the JSON
+- Creating an Express wrapper to run a Fetch API for the JSON https://expressjs.com/
 - Carry over SASS descriptions from SASS project

 ## Dependencies